Francis Rawdon-Hastings, 1st Marquess of Hastings: Rhode Island, England, and New York

 On 8 December Rawdon landed with Clinton at Rhode Island, securing the ports for the British Navy.
 On 13 January 1777, with Clinton, he departed for London, arriving on 1 March.
 During a ball at Lord George Germain's, he met Lafayette, who was visiting London.

 Returning to America in July, while Howe went to his Philadelphia campaign, Rawdon went with Clinton to the New York headquarters.
 He participated in the battles of the New York Highlands, where on 7 October, Fort Constitution (opposite West Point) was captured.
 However, this was too late to link up with General Burgoyne at Albany.

 Rawdon was sent to Philadelphia with dispatches and returned to New York for the winter, where he raised a regiment, called the Volunteers of Ireland, recruited from deserters and Irish Loyalists.
+Lord Edward Fitzgerald, the future United Irish leader and rebel, served as his aide-de-camp.
 Promoted colonel in command of this regiment, Rawdon went with Clinton to Philadelphia. starting out on 18 June 1778, he went with Clinton during the withdrawal from Philadelphia to New York, and saw action at the Battle of Monmouth.
 He was appointed adjutant general.
 Rawdon was sent to learn news of the Battle of Rhode Island.

 In New York, on 3 September 1779, he quarrelled with Clinton, and resigned his position as adjutant general.
 He served with the Volunteers of Ireland during the raid on Staten Island by Lord Stirling on 15 January 1780.